valensupport/valensupport.github.io/pages/customer_specific_apis.md

 ### Integrating webservices on InsureRight® Platform 3.0

 The InsureRight® Predict Web Service (PWS) allows clients to send input data, in the form of a prediction request, to the InsureRight platform for scoring with Valen’s models.
-Once received, the system validates the XML/JSON data content of the transmission, scores the data, then returns a prediction response.
+Once received, the system validates the XML content of the transmission, scores the data, then returns a prediction response.

 In addition to the score results, the system also returns information to explain the predictions in terms of influential data elements.
 Optionally, Valen can incorporate custom business rules to provide support for automated decision making based on the prediction results.